KingPcon0/Get-STALKER-IWP-Working-on-Linux/README.md

 5. Install Bottles.

-6. Before opening Bottles enter this command into your terminal so you can give permission to bottles to access your file system
+6. Before opening Bottles enter this command into your terminal so you can give permission to Bottles to access your file system

         sudo flatpak override --user --filesystem=host com.usebottles.bottles